 2. Take Electives That Interest You

-You may not have a lot of opportunities to select electives that interest you in your freshman year, but at the end of this grade, you can select your courses for sophomore year.
+You may not have a lot of opportunities to select electives that interest you in 9th grade, but at the end of this year, you can select your courses for sophomore year.
 Although you may be pigeon-holed into taking a “sophomore art class,” you may have choices available.
 Choose the one that interests you.
 Would you prefer something hands-on, something more traditional, or art history?
 Use this for all required courses where you have a choice.

 Choosing what interests you in high school and not just picking randomly will help you give a better idea of what you’d like to do when you head to college and have to choose a major.
 You’ll want to take electives that interest you in college to narrow it down or broaden your horizons.
 Beginning now gives you a head start.

 While you may be too young to get a job yet, you’re never too young to volunteer!
 Some afternoon or weekend camps for younger children ask for junior camp counselors.
 Your local food pantry may be looking for some extra hands.
 A teacher may need assistance in an after school program.
 Or, a tutoring program may be available where you can help others in your best subject.

 There will be plenty of volunteer opportunities in your area.
 Ask your guidance counselor or teacher if you are stuck and don’t know where to start looking.
-Not only will you be giving back to your community and preparing yourself for the future, but you’ll also be getting something to add to your college application.
+Not only will you be giving back to your community and preparing yourself for the future, but you’ll also be getting something to add to your college application (and possibly even something for your college essay!).